-KLA: Science Subject: Rural Studies (Years 7, 8, 9 & 10) Unit Description The students will learn about a variety of topics centred around the rural industry.
+KLA: Science KLA: Science ural Studies (Years 7, 8, 9 & 10) Unit Description The students will learn about a variety of topics centred around the rural industry.
 Students cover topics such as Occupational Health and Safety, Cattle, Poultry, Agriculture, Water Supplies, Weeds and Maintenance of Basic Farm Infrastructure.
 They are also offered a range of extra-curricular activities such as Show Team, Cattle School or Farm Visits.
 Expected Outcomes Year 7 -10 Students will: Acquire knowledge and understanding of basic rural concepts.
 Develop the ability to following instructions.
 Observe and participate in practical and theory activities.
 Apply rural concepts to real-life situations.
 Work independently and in group situations to achieve a task.
 Maintain records.
 Follow workplace procedures according to OH&S. Participate in workplace communications.
 Conform to regulations according to the EPA.
-Assessment (may include) Special Notes there is a theoretical component consisting of log book, assignments, oral presentations and individual student workbooks.
-Students will need to abide by ALL safety rules and wear clothing as set out in the prospectus.
+Assessment (may include) Whilst the emphasis of this subject is on the demonstration of practical competence, there is a theoretical component consisting of log book, assignments, oral presentations and individual student workbooks.
+Special Notes Students will need to abide by ALL safety rules and wear clothing as set out in the prospectus.
 Cost Students will be involved in extra-curricular excursions and will be required to contribute a small levy towards transport.
 If participating in the Show Team students will have an extra levy for food, etc.

-KLA: Techn KLA: Technology Subject: Di Subject: Digital Technology Unit Students create digital solutions that use data, require interactions with users and Description within systems, and have impacts on people, the economy and environments.
+KLA: Techn KLA: Technology Subject: Di gital Technology Unit Description Students create digital solutions that use data, require interactions with users and within systems, and have impacts on people, the economy and environments.
 Solutions may be developed using combinations of readily available hardware and software applications, and/or specific instructions provided through programming.
 Examples include developing instructions for a robot, an adventure game, products featuring interactive multimedia including digital stories, animations and websites.
-Assessment Individual assessments (may Group assessment include) Oral presentations Theory exams Special Students are required to follow school-based ICT use expectations.
-If students are Notes found to be using equipment inappropriately or unsafely, they may be requested to join a different elective.
+Assessment (may include) Individual assessments Group assessment Oral presentations Theory exams Special Notes Students are required to follow school-based ICT use expectations.
+If students are found to be using equipment inappropriately or unsafely, they may be requested to join a different elective.
 Cost Students may be required to cover costs for excursions.